Chalarangelo/jsiqle/README.md

 - `RecordSet.prototype.toObject()`: Returns an object of records representing the key-value pairs of the records in the record set.

 Both of these methods can be called with an optional `{ flat: true }` options argument to convert records into objects.

+#### Using serializers

+Serializers can be used to serialize records and record sets into custom formats.
+They are defined on the schema level and can be used by calling one of the methods available as part of the individual serializer:

+- `Serializer.prototype.serialize()`: Serializes a record in the format defined by the serializer.
+Expects a record as the first argument and an optional options object as the second argument.
+- `Serializer.prototype.serializeArray()`: Serializes an array of records in the format defined by the serializer.
+Expects an array of records as the first argument and an optional options object as the second argument.
+- `Serializer.prototype.serializeRecordSet()`: Serializes a record set in the format defined by the serializer.
+Expects a record set as the first argument and an optional options object as the second argument.
+A third argument can be passed to specify a function mapping each record to a key in the serialized object.

 ### Naming conventions